Car Accident On Bends In The Road Causing An Accident – Who Is At Fault?

 - Witnesses – Witness statements are really good for strengthening your case, so if there are any witnesses, get their details so they can be contacted for a statement.

 - Proof of expenses – Keep a record of all the expenses you have had due to the accident such as prescription fees, treatment costs, travel costs etc.

 - Medical report – Make sure you see a Doctor, firstly for the sake of your health, but also because a medical report will be made about your injuries, suggested treatment and recovery period.
 This is important when determining the amount awarded.

 - Write it down – Write down anything you remember about the accident and the circumstances around the time of the accident.
 These details may be taken into consideration by the court when deciding on your claim.

 - Report to the Police – All road traffic accidents should be reported.
 If you can, obtain a copy of the Police report.

 Every situation will be unique and the Courts have to consider each individually, examining the evidence to be able to determine who is in fact responsible for the accident.

 Hit in the back by another vehicle –

-In cases where a car is at a stand still in a queue of traffic round a bend for example, and another vehicle crashes into the back of the stationary car, the driver of the vehicle that hit the car would be found to be liable due to negligence where they haven’t taking extra precautions when approaching the bend in the road.
+In cases where a car is at a standstill in a queue of traffic around a bend for example, and another vehicle crashes into the back of the stationary car, the driver of the vehicle that hit the car would be found to be liable due to negligence where they haven’t taken extra precautions when approaching the bend in the road.

 Road users that drive safely will make sure they slow down when approaching a blind bend as they do not know if there are any hazards around it.